kataras/golog/README.md

 2. it can use more than one output
 3. its output writer can be overridden by any third-party logger
 4. colors and levels such as `error`, `warn`, `info`, `debug` or `disable`
-5. incredible high-performant, two times faster than logrus
+5. incredible high-performant, 3+ times faster than logrus

 Navigate through [_examples](_examples/) and [integrations](_examples/integrations/) to learn if that fair solution suits your needs.